How Long Does It Take To Get a Divorce in Texas?

 What Makes Getting a Texas Divorce Take Longer?

-Common situations that may lead to longer divorce include:
+Common situations that may lead to a longer divorce include:

 Just because you and your spouse cannot initially agree on certain issues does not automatically mean you are destined for a lengthy divorce.
 Mediation is one option many couples use to sort out their differences.
 Mediation is a process in which both spouses and their attorneys meet with a neutral third party to work out the details of their divorce.
 The mediators used in family law cases are typically experienced family law attorneys who help the parties develop a solution that both sides can agree to.